This article is all about the health risks forklift operators face on a daily basis.

 Neck and back pain is often directly related to your work environment.

-It can also result from any poor habits you may have picked up along the way.
+It can also result from any poor habits you may have picked up.

 A few causes of your pain could be whole body vibration, sitting for long periods, and poor posture.